oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 recurring_end_date | String | Username assigned to the customer by partner. recurring_frequency | Integer | The interval of a recurring invoice to be sent to customers (in days).

-## Payment Checkout Callback Parameters
+## Payment Link Callback Parameters

 The data on the callback will be sent using JSON format via POST data to your web hook.